Helping Hand Program

 In addition to providing financial assistance to families, the program also provides funds for workshops at the Barbara Davis Center that offer education and emotional support for newly diagnosed patient families.
 New patients at the Barbara Davis Center are also provided with a “New Onset Bag” with information about type 1 diabetes and the Foundation’s support programs.

 Proper supplies, education, and care allow a patient to properly manage diabetes, and by bettering care early on, risk for long term complications is much lower.

 Thank you Sprouts Healthy Communities Foundation for helping us reach for the brass ring – the cure!

-The Children’s Diabetes Foundation’s is excited to be selected as a grant recipient for the 2016 Sprouts Healthy Communities Foundation’s Neighborhood Grants program.
-The Helping Hand program was awarded a $10,000 grant to help uninsured and underinsured patients at the Barbara Davis Center for Diabetes by providing diabetes testing supplies, grocery gift certificates, medical identification bracelets and other basic necessities to families who are experiencing financial hardship.
+The Children’s Diabetes Foundation’s was selected as a grant recipient for the Sprouts Healthy Communities Foundation’s Neighborhood Grants program.
+The Helping Hand program was awarded a $10,000 grant to help uninsured and underinsured patients at the Barbara Davis Center for Diabetes by providing diabetes testing supplies, grocery gift certificates, medical identification bracelets, and other basic necessities to families who are experiencing financial hardship.